Amslee Institute on February 12, 2019

 Parents’ Helpers are considered babysitters-in-training, as they help care for children under the direct supervision of a parent or guardian.
 Often too young or inexperienced to care for children independently, Parents’ Helpers play with children, feed babies or make easy lunches, and perform light housework.
-An entry level position in childcare, Parents’ Helpers should have CPR and First Aid training, but may not have experience working with children.
+An entry-level position in childcare, Parents’ Helpers should have CPR and First Aid training but may not have experience working with children.
 For those less than 16 years old, the American Red Cross offers an online class and local YMCA’s may host a babysitter training day.

 Babysitters provide for the safety of children for several hours, often with the family members nearby and available by phone.
 Usually working over the weekend, Babysitters offer playtime, snacks, and help children get ready for bed.
 Sitters may do light housekeeping directly associated with caring for the children such as washing the dishes or emptying the diaper bin.
-Sitters should have CPR and First Aid certification and it’s recommended they compete childcare training.
+Sitters should have CPR and First Aid certification and it’s recommended they complete childcare training.

 3. Nanny (Part or Full Time)

-Nannies have contracted, consistent work for at least 3 months but usually a year or more and are responsible for several children throughout the work day while family members are at their places of employment.
-Care includes providing meals and activities for the children, but also includes outings and additional support such as transporting children to and from school, from school to clubs, sports practices, play-dates, and other activities.
+Nannies have contracted, consistent work for at least 3 months but usually a year or more and are responsible for several children throughout the workday while family members are at their places of employment.
+Care includes providing meals and activities for the children but also includes outings and additional support such as transporting children to and from school, from school to clubs, sports practices, play-dates, and other activities.
 Nannies work autonomously and may have full responsibility to care for the children when families are out of town.

-All nannies, whether part or full time, should have CPR and First Aid certification and invest in childcare training that teaches age appropriate growth, development, and activities from newborn through primary years.
+All nannies, whether part or full time, should have CPR and First Aid certification and invest in childcare training that teaches age-appropriate growth, development, and activities from newborn through primary years.
 Nutrition, fitness, health, art, music, and communication courses provide practical skills to help nannies excel as in-home childcare providers.
 The Advanced Childcare Diploma from Amslee Institute provides 30 hours of courses taught by physician assistants and teachers to help nannies better care for kids.
 Nannies can also benefit from continuing education programs offered by interNational Nanny Training Day, the International Nanny Association annual conference, and Nannypalooza.

 4. Family Assistant/Household Managers